“Why did Jesus come?” I asked our kids on the drive to church yesterday.

 But how often to I live my life unaware of His presence?
 His nearness?

 What seems to be more present, more pressing, more there is busyness.
 To-do lists.
 Schedules full to the brim.
 Time and stuff and people to manage.
-All our attempts at flourishing fall short when Jesus isn’t there.
+However, all these attempts at flourishing fall short when Jesus isn’t there.

-This year, I want my heart attentive to Immanuel: God with us.
+This year, I want my heart attentive to Emmanuel: God with us.
 Because Jesus IS here!

 I also want to share this gift with the people in my life.
 How many of my friends and family still live in a world where Jesus isn’t there?